-Question: I was ticketed for being unable to find my insurance ID card when stopped by police.
+QUESTION: I was ticketed for being unable to find my insurance ID card when stopped by police.
 Though I had proof in court that my auto insurance was in force at the time of the citation, the judge found me guilty after saying, “If you were involved in an accident, would you have been able to produce your insurance card at the scene?
 No.” Shouldn’t having valid insurance be enough?
 Am I really guilty?

-Answer: You are guilty of failure to provide proof of insurance, but not of driving without insurance.
+ANSWER: You are guilty of failure to provide proof of insurance, but not of driving without insurance.
 These are two separate offenses in most states, with failure to show proof of auto insurance a lot less serious than driving without any car insurance coverage.

 The reason proof of insurance is required is for police to verify that you have insurance and, as the judge pointed out, for you to provide other motorists with this pertinent information if you’ve been in a car accident.
 Furthermore, some police officers don’t have the equipment to check for your insurance or registration electronically.

 In some states, the law permits dismissal if you provide the court with proof of valid insurance for the date of the citation.
 You would owe only administrative fees; for instance, it’s a $25 fee in California.

 In comparison, driving without insurance is rather serious and can result in the state penalizing you with large fines, license and registration suspension and even jail time.

 After a conviction for operating an uninsured vehicle, you could be subject to reinstatement fees, and many states will require you to carry an SR-22.
 The loss of your license and the actual lapse in insurance would cause your auto insurance rates to rise.

 Chalk this conviction for being without your insurance card up as a lesson learned and remember to keep it readily available in the future.
 If your rates do rise due to this offense, shop around – there are other insurers that won’t rate on such a minor violation and will offer you cheaper rates.